MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/view-account-license-and-service-details-with-office-365-powershell.md

   - The services that are available in each licensing plan, and the order in which they are listed (the index number).

-     For more information about licensing plans, license, and services, see[View licenses and services with Office 365 PowerShell](view-licenses-and-services-with-office-365-powershell.md).
+     For more information about licensing plans, license, and services, see [View licenses and services with Office 365 PowerShell](view-licenses-and-services-with-office-365-powershell.md).

 - Use the command  `Get-MsolUser -UserPrincipalName <user account UPN> | Format-List DisplayName,Licenses` to find the licenses that are assigned to a user, and the order in which they are listed (the index number).